AdrianaLecourieux/embeddings_alignement/README.md

 The aim of this project is to create an embedding alignment program by dynamic programming.
 The scalar products of each vector between embeddings are calculated and used as a score matrix.
 Then, the transformed matrix is filled according to the chosen alignment and gap penalties.
 The alignments are generated as output and are saved in a .txt file.

-Three algorithm are available :
+Three algorithms are available :
 * global (Needleman and Wunsch)
 * local (Smith and Waterman)
 * semi-global